-“I loved Daniel Swift’s exploration of this topic and his diverse range of views.
+“I loved the exploration of the topic and the diverse range of views.
 It’s opened my mind to new concepts and left me feeling very motivated, so thank you!”

 “This event was informative, interesting, and worthwhile.
 I would highly recommend it to those with a passion for the subject, as well as those who are still unsure which university course would be right for them.”